jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 Python has built-in language features for data processing.
 Python ecosystem includes data processing packages like Pandas and cx_Oracle to handle data extraction, transformation and loading.
 Using python, developers can write very complex transformation logic in a small chunk of codes.
 The benefits is an easy to understand and easy to maintain and support code base.

 when the data transformation logic is complex, where visual ETL tool becomes unwieldy, I suggest writing a python script to process the transform logic.
-Visual ETL tools like Informatica or Talend provides a UI command line component to invoke the python scripts.
+Visual ETL tools like Informatica or Talend provides a command line UI component to invoke python scripts.

 ### process extra large of data traffic volumn (hundreds of millions of fact records)